Mortgage Basics #Home Buying

 A high-ratio mortgage refers to mortgages where the downpayment made is less than 20% of the purchase price.
 Meanwhile, low-ratio mortgages have a downpayment of 20% or more.

 • High-ratio mortgages require mortgage default insurance, otherwise known as CMHC insurance.
-In addition to the mandatory insurance costs, this loan type has a maximum amortization period of 25 years.
-New changes tabled to come into effect Aug.
-1st, 2024, will relax the 25-year amortization rule for first-time buyers purchasing a preconstruction or newly built home, allowing them to opt for 30-year amortized insured mortgages.
+In addition to the mandatory insurance costs, this loan type typically has a maximum amortization period of 25 years.
+New changes will allow first-time buyers and those purchasing a new build to opt for 30-year insured mortgages.

 • Low-ratio mortgages may not directly require the borrower to pay for default insurance, so you will save money by not adding this additional expense.
-With prime lenders, this type of loan can also have an amortization period of up to 30 years.
+With prime lenders, low-ratio mortgages can also have an amortization period of up to 30 years for all eligible borrowers.
+This is regardless of whether they are first-time buyers or purchasing a new build, as long as they have the required 20% downpayment and meet all other eligibility criteria.

 Am I Eligible for a 30-Year Mortgage in Canada?

-Beyond the mandatory minimum of a 20% downpayment, eligibility is determined by the same key factors for any mortgage, including a potential borrower’s credit score, income, and debt service ratio.
-All of these are thoroughly assessed by lending institutions to evaluate the risk associated with granting a mortgage loan to the applicant.
+The mandatory minimum is a 20% downpayment for 30-year amortizations or 5% if you’re a first-time buyer or purchasing a new build and opting for a 30-year insured amortization.
+Eligibility is determined by the same key factors for any other mortgage, including a potential borrower’s credit score, income, and debt service ratios.
+Lending institutions thoroughly assess these factors to evaluate the risk associated with granting a mortgage loan to the applicant.

 Your credit score plays a pivotal role in determining your eligibility for a mortgage.
 It serves as an indicator of the borrower’s debt repayment habits and financial discipline.